sneslen/my386blog/_posts/2023-02-06-debugging-code.md

 layout: post
 title:  "Debugging Code"
 author: Sydney Neslen
+description: ""
+image: /assets/images/debug.png
+---

-description: "Writing code is hard enough, but getting it to actually run?
+Writing code is hard enough, but getting it to actually run?
 Sometimes it can feel like an insurmountable task.
 Working for hours on a script just for it to generate a supply of error messages is enough to wear down even the most hardened of programmers.
-Fortunately, there are a few methods and tricks that can help with identifying and preventing problems in your code."
+Fortunately, there are a few methods and tricks that can help with identifying and preventing problems in your code.
-image: /assets/images/debug.png
----

 # Prevention
 The best way to create code with no errors is to avoid creating them in the first place.
 By using strategies to actively prevent bugs, you will save yourself a substantial amount of time.
 Taking the few extra minutes to implement these principles is well worth the effort down the road.